Article

 How might such a scheme be funded?
 The government chose to make over £40 billion worth of tax cuts in its most recent mini budget, just a small proportion of that spending could be better allocated to reduce bus fares.
 Alternatively, the government could review the £27 billon budget allocated to Roads Investment Strategy 2, which will also exacerbate the climate and nature crises, though it should be noted this is investment spend rather than day to day spending.

-For a summary of the methodology and assumptions made within this analysis, see the technical annex.
+For a summary of the methodology and assumptions made within this analysis, download our technical annex below.